 Who are Fly Yeti Fly?

 Fly Yeti Fly are the acoustic duo Lorna Somerville and Darren Fisher.
 Blending sensitive vocal harmonies with intricate guitar arrangements, mandolin and harmonica, the duo weave songs and stories from their travels together, with a sound that is reminiscent of the late-’60s folk scene.
 Their debut album ‘Shine a Light in the Dark’, released March 2017, has since received critical acclaim.
-Having appeared on BBC Introducing stages across the south west and keen artists on the festival circuit, this pair are often accompanied by the exceptional artists Jo Hooper (Mudskippers) on cello and Alex Pearson (The Model Folk) on double bass.
+Having appeared on BBC Introducing stages across the south west and keen artists on the festival circuit, this pair are often accompanied by the exceptional artist Jo Hooper (Mudskippers) on cello.

 Before Fly Yeti Fly formed in the Summer of 2013, Lorna and Darren were on very different paths – Lorna was working overseas, in Cambodia, in search of wild and wonderful creatures, surveying bats and butterflies, whilst Darren was on the west coast of America meeting a different breed of weird and wonderful creatures…the good people of the Californian open-mic nights.
 Both always travelled with their guitars in tow, writing songs about the places they’d go…